Gary, Indiana

 Not the original — I guess it’s not really the original.
 I mean not the mainstream, fifty states, red, white, and blue.

 I see the flag with rainbow stripes.
 I see the flag in black and white, a blue band running across the center.
-I see Facebook ads demonstrating how to use a flag-adorned, skull-shaped piece of metal to disable the seatbelt safety features in cars, promising the freedom to live or die on your own terms.
+I see Facebook ads demonstrating how to use a flag-adorned, skull-shaped piece of metal to disable the seatbelt safety features in cars, promising the freedom to live and die on your own terms.

 When the American flag was first seen in China, in the 18th century, my ancestral province of Guangdong loved the thirteen stars and stripes so much they spread the word that it was “as beautiful as a flower,” and America became, for a time, the “flower flag country”.